 5 Best CLI Tools to Search Plain-Text Data Using Regular Expressions

-In world of programming, Command-Line Interfaces (CLI) tools have a significant role in simplifying our day-to-day work.
-They help us perform complex tasks with simple commands, and searching plain-text data using regular expressions is no exception.
+In the world of programming, Command-Line Interfaces (CLI) tools play a significant role in simplifying day-to-day work.
+They help perform complex tasks with simple commands, and searching plain-text data using regular expressions is no exception.
 Regular expressions are a powerful way to match patterns in strings, and they are supported by several CLI tools.
-In this article, we'll discuss 5 best CLI tools to search plain-text data using regular expressions.
+This article covers the 5 best CLI tools for searching plain-text data using regular expressions.

 Grep